Zippo355/Solar-Monitoring/README.md

 You will need to run the influxdb service using: "sudo systemctl start influxdb".
-You can verify if it's running using: "sudo systemctl status influxdb" After following the Grafana installation guide: "https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/" , start the Grafana service: sudo systemctl start grafana-server sudo systemctl enable grafana-server
+You can verify if it's running using: "sudo systemctl status influxdb" After following the Grafana installation guide: "https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/" , start the Grafana service:
+"sudo systemctl start grafana-server",
+"sudo systemctl enable grafana-server"